 Figure 1: classification and mean value for CCLM mode.

 As shown in Fig.1, Lmean is the mean value of the luma template samples.
 The luma template samples are classified into two luma classes by Lmean.
-Then, two luma mean values LLmean and LRmean are obtained.
+Then, mean values of the two luma classes LLmean and LRmean are obtained.
 Correspondingly, CLmean and CRmean are obtained.
 The CCLM coefficients are derived as: